Akamai Shorthand

 - A non-empty

-So you can write a minimal patch and the rest of the H2 state stays correct:
+A minimal patch is enough, and the rest of the H2 state stays correct:

 Verifying